SCDH/selene/README.md

 supported alongside XSLT transformation of preimage to image.
 Why?
 Because XSLT is a formidable technology based on a truly declarative programming paradigm.
-And Selene's selector transformation exploits the possibilities to only declarative languages provide.
+And Selene's selector transformation exploits the possibilities only a declarative language can provide.

 ### Converting Selector Serializations